top of page

 Overskrift

 Glittering, towering summits.
 Lush valleys with wildlife and dense forests.
 Crisp, clear air, massive glaciers.
 Lovely mountain lakes filled with leaping fish.
 High above, birds of prey soar, while alpine flowers paint the landscape.
-And then there’s Gjende, the emerald-green lake often hailed as one of Norway’s most beautiful.
+And then there’s the emerald-green lake Gjende, one of Norway’s most beautiful.
+Located in neighboring Vågå, it’s still a breathtaking part of the greater Jotunheimen experience.
 So yeah… if you love the great outdoors, Lom just might be the place for you.

 Bildekreditering